CV

 Series Manager

-New Visions in Native American and Indigenous Studies (co-published with American Philosophical Society)
+New Visions in Native American and Indigenous Studies (co-published with American Philosophical Society; endowed series-$3000 per year)

 Studies in the Native Languages of the Americas